-In 2014, Accenture commissioned survey amongst 3,000 citizens in six countries across the world to understand citizens’ views on, and the likely future for, digital technologies as a means to enhance their travel experiences.
+In 2014, Accenture commissioned survey among 3,000 citizens in six countries across the world to understand citizens’ views on, and the likely future for, digital technologies as a means to enhance their travel experiences.

 The survey wanted to examine some of the fundamental questions that face border management agencies today:

 Are citizens satisfied with the digital technologies/biometrics that they have experienced?

 How much have citizens used such technologies to date?